william-murphy/algo-trading/README.md

 ## Running the Program

-To run the program, first ensure your MySQL server is running, then navigate to the project directory in a terminal window and run `python run.py`.
+To run the program, navigate to the project directory in a terminal window and run `python run.py`.